quicwg/base-drafts/draft-ietf-quic-http.md

 HPACK which allows the flexibility to avoid header-compression-induced head-of-line blocking.
 See that document for additional details.

-A HTTP/3 implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
+An HTTP/3 implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
 This limit is conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
 The size of a header list is calculated based on the uncompressed size of header fields, including